 You can visit different areas to see wild animals.
 However, make sure to maintain a certain distance from them.
 Yellowstone is also a hub for various Idaho outdoor activities, such as climbing, hiking, and cycling.

 Additionally, don’t skip visiting the Old Faithful, a cone geyser in this national park.
-It is famous for somewhat predictable and frequent eruptions, around 20 times a day.
+It is famous for somewhat predictable and frequent eruptions, around 20 times daily.

-Since the area offers a good range of stylish accommodation options, consider making your reservation before landing in the state.
+Since the area offers a good range of stylish accommodations, consider making your reservation before landing in the state.
 You can explore Yellowstone with a local guide to discover the beauty of this place in its entirety.

 5. Idaho Falls

 Surrounding the Snake River, Idaho Falls is a scenic city in southeastern Idaho.
-It offers an assortment of things to see and do, making it one of the best gorgeous Idaho attractions.
+It offers many things to see and do, making it one of the best gorgeous Idaho attractions.

 Home to a range of other prominent attractions and the region’s only professional sports team, Idaho Falls is the cultural and commercial hub of Eastern Idaho.
 Located near the downtown area’s shops and restaurants, the Museum of Idaho is another top-rated spot.
 It features more than 25,000 specimens and artifacts relating to the state’s history, culture, and biology.